Where was your dishwasher made?

 - Compressor from Thailand

 - Company headquarters located in New Zealand

 But volumes can be read from what is not labelled:

-- Sheet metal that forms the insulating exterior may be manufactured in China using Australian coal.
+- Sheet metal that forms the insulating exterior may be manufactured in China, smelted using Australian coal

-- Insulation foam may come from Malaysia, made from oil in Saudi Arabia.
+- Insulation foam may come from Malaysia, made from Saudi Arabian oil

-- Plastic inserts for fridge shelves may come from another country, as may the glass shelves themselves, the chiller baskets and the crisper drawers.
+- Plastic inserts for fridge shelves may come from another country, as may the glass shelves themselves, the chiller baskets and the crisper drawers, and

-- The paint to finish the product, the copper tubing that guides refrigerant, as well as the refrigerant itself, may come from different countries.
+- The paint to finish the product, the copper refrigerant tubing , and even the refrigerant itself may come from different countries.

 While the country-of-origin claim may be there, in many ways it's only window dressing: it's unlikely that you'll find a major product that is made wholly in one country.
 If manufacturers were required to state where all the different parts were made, it would take up an extra couple of pages in a manual.

 CHOICE doesn't believe a product claiming to be made in one country is any better than one made in another.
 This is because we see varying performance across a number of different brands, and differences in reliability as well.